PavleDimitrijevic/ExploreNow/README.md

 # ExploreNow

 ExploreNow is a backend REST API for searching and booking adventure tours.
 The backend is built with Node.js, Express, and MongoDB.
-The app implements modern REST API practices, JWT authentication, and advanced features like filtering, sorting, pagination, and virtual population.
+The app implements modern REST API practices, JWT authentication, and features like filtering, sorting, pagination, and virtual population.
+The application uses server-side rendering (SSR) with Pug templates to deliver dynamic HTML pages and improve user experience and SEO.

 ---